-Walking through the streets of downtown Dallas on a late afternoon in September, I stopped suddenly in my tracks.
-I was stunned.
-Displayed before me was a larger-than-life sized poster; a shot of a man and a woman.
-The man completely clothed in a smart tuxedo and the woman in her birthday suit–save a slim strip of cloth clinging to her hips.
+A few weeks ago, I was walking through the streets of downtown Dallas with a friend when we came across a stunning shop display.
+Plastered before us on the glass wall of a store, was a larger-than-life sized poster of a man and a woman.
+The man completely clothed in a smart tuxedo and the woman in her birthday suit—save a slim strip of cloth clinging to her hips.
 They were shown underwater, as if to portray the woman as prey, being attracted to bait; the man and his suit.
-The ad hung in the window of Suit Supply, a high-end men’s suit shop.
+The ad was for Suit Supply, a high-end men’s suit shop.

-Burning with rage and disgust, I wondered why places like Suit Supply felt completely comfortable blatantly using a woman and her sexuality as a shameless marketing tool.
+Completely disgusted, I wondered how places like Suit Supply felt completely comfortable blatantly using a woman and her sexuality as a shameless marketing tool.
 How can people view this as acceptable when, at the same time, they look back with contempt at the sexist and repressive ads of the mid-20th century?
-Does society see the ads of today as improvement or has the media blinded and brainwashed us enough to actually believe that stripping a woman–or a man–down, is liberating?
+Do we honestly believe today’s ads are an improvement or has the media blinded and brainwashed us enough to actually believe that stripping a woman—or a man—down, is liberating?
 Are we in control of setting the standards or have we left that power to the industry?

 Commercial media has played a large part in shaping American culture since the beginning of the 20th century.
 According to Jay Walker-Smith, president of the Yankelovich marketing firm, an average American can be exposed to as many as 5,000 ads per day.
 This strikingly high statistic affirms that no American is a stranger to the influence of the advertising industry.
 Ziad Abu-Saud further explains in a piece for the Huffington Post, writing “adverts…present us with values, ideals and social standards.”
 They aim to reflect the desires of society; manipulating those desires to make them easily profitable.
 Companies do not simply sell a product; they instead work to associate that product with an idea or message that viewers strive to achieve.
 For example, an advertisement for a new oven does not only bring you an easier way to cook, but also the idea that it will give you a happy family that enjoys each other’s company.
 However, beyond images like that of a happy family, commercial media also works to construct the roles that men and women play in society.